MicheleV/budgeteer/README.rst

 2. `About custom selinux policies <https://serverfault.com/a/763507/332670>`_
 3. `CentOS and nginx <https://www.digitalocean.com/community/tutorials/how-to-set-up-nginx-virtual-hosts-server-blocks-on-centos-6>`_
 4. `Tmp folder permissions in RHEL like distro <https://stackoverflow.com/a/33223403>`_

-    ...  your system probably using namespaced temporary directories, which means every service can only see its own files in   /tmp.
 5. `More about it <https://serverfault.com/a/464025>`_
 6. `Fedora wiki on this feature <https://fedoraproject.org/wiki/Features/ServicesPrivateTmp>`_
 7. `Django documentation <https://docs.djangoproject.com/en/2.2/>`_